The mission

 The results

-SUEZ manages around 1.1million tonnes of municipal waste every year from over one million households which means that the Renew Hub will make great strides towards creating a true circular economy in Greater Manchester.
-Re-use plays a central role in the journey towards decarbonisation, and the launch of the Renew Hub will support the city region in meeting its target of becoming carbon neutral by 2038, while also benefiting the community.
+In Greater Manchester SUEZ manages around 1 million tonnes of municipal waste every year from over one million households.
+Reuse plays a central role in the journey towards decarbonisation, supporting the city-region’s target of becoming carbon neutral by 2038.

 £

-donated to the Recycle for Greater Manchester (R4GM) Community Fund every year
+donated to the Renew Community Fund every year

 more than